rainfantry/csharp-exercises/README.md

 # csharp-exercises
-# [THE BULK OF THIS README WAS WRITTEN BY AN AI MODEL - PLEASE FORGIVE THIS TRANSGRESSION]
+# [THE BULK OF THIS README WAS WRITTEN BY AN AI MODEL - FORGIVE THIS TRANSGRESSION]
-Live document - Warmup exercises using "subsumption pruning" and "spaced repetition" training method
+Live document - Record of exercises using the training methods: "subsumption pruning" and "spaced repetition"..
 ### File layout

 | File | Purpose |